Graylog2/se-poc-docs/src/On Prem POC/installing opensearch.md

 ---
 ⚠️ **NOTE**

-Graylog-server is currently not compatible with Opensearch 2.x.
+Graylog-server 4.x is currently **not** compatible with Opensearch 2.x.
 We must use 1.x

 ---